 Short Bytes: In this article, I am going to tell you about various methods which will help you to repair your corrupted SD card or Pen drive.
 Very often we face this problem of a corrupted storage device, and using few CMD commands you can perform the fix.
 If command prompt isn’t your thing, you can also attempt USB drive repair using Windows Explorer.Dealing with a corrupted SD card or pen drive is a tedious task.
 We spend hours to get back our storage into working condition but get nothing.
 You might have seen online forums full of questions like “My pen drive is corrupted” or “My SD card is not working.”
 This article comprises of various methods which will help you repair your corrupted pen drive or SD card.

-For SD card, you will have to insert it into the slot provided in your computer or by using a card reader.
+For SD card, you will have to insert it into the slot provided in your computer or by using an external card reader.
 Use an adapter, if you have a microSD card.
 It will not work if you connect some device having the SD card like a smartphone or a camera.
 For attempting pen drive repair, you don’t need any such accessory.
 Check out these different methods.

 Different methods to repair corrupted pen drive or SD card: